GenA11y/GenA11y/Preliminary Study/Preliminary Study.md

 **3. Chain-of-Thought Prompting:**

 - Prompt Template:

-​	*a.
-List each relevant WCAG 2.2 success criterion that applies to the provided HTML code.*
+  1. *List each relevant WCAG 2.2 success criterion that applies to the provided HTML code.*

-​	*b.
-For each criterion, perform a detailed, step-by-step evaluation:*
+  2. *For each criterion, perform a detailed, step-by-step evaluation:*

-​		*i.
+     - *i.
 Explain what the criterion requires.*

-​		*ii.
+     - *ii.
 Examine the HTML code and identify specific elements or attributes that relate to the criterion.*

-​		*iii.
+     - *iii.
 Assess whether the code meets the criterion based on your explanation in Step i.*

-​		*iv.
+     - *iv.
 Identify any violations.*